vrushabhx/myrecon-v2/README.md

 - [x] Added support to call multiple modules
 - [x] Added error logging.
 - [x] Added support to exclude subdomains.
+- [ ] Compare results with previous scan and send only new data to slack.

 ## Want-to-Contribute?
 Create a pull request for suggestions,bugs.